Anne593/portal/README.md

 `$ bin/cake migrations seed`

 ## Credits

-This template is based on the [CakePHP Application Skeleton](https://github.com/cakephp/app)
+This template is based on the [CakePHP Application Skeleton](https://github.com/cakephp/app) and the [scherersoftware/cake-app-template](https://github.com/scherersoftware/cake-app-template) pre-configured template.

 Also, we're using the following awesome open-source projects:
 - [CakePHP Framework](https://github.com/cakephp/cakephp)